Logo-ajdr

 Original Article

-Reliability Assessment of Cone Beam Computed Tomography Images of Maxillary and Frontal Sinuses for Age Estimation and Sexual Determination: a cross-sectional study
+Reliability Assessment of Cone-Beam Computed Tomography Images of Maxillary and Frontal Sinuses for Age Estimation and Sex Determination: A Cross-sectional Study

 Abstract